 DOs

-• Include your mobile Costa Rica telephone number immediately after the initial part of your address.
-NB the postal services will send text message notifications in only some case.
+- Include your mobile Costa Rica telephone number immediately after the initial part of your address.
+NB the postal services will send text message notifications in only some cases.
 For instance, in Pérez Zeledón, they will call only if the mail arrives from Asia.
-In other words, they will NOT call if the mail originates form the US. it is therefore worth asking about this and including the number regardless as it may not hurt either way.
+In other words, they will NOT call if the mail originates from the US. it is therefore worth asking about this and including the number regardless as it may not hurt either way.

 Example